Homepage > Education and Learning > Schools > Find a School > School Search

 Parents will be invited in for three meetings throughout the year to discuss/plan the level of support that their child is receiving and to discuss their child’s progress.
 This will be through parent consultation meetings that occur twice throughout the year and a third SEND parent meeting in the summer term.
 An individual, targeted plan will be discussed with parents and the child, which will outline the provision available to the child.
 The plan will discuss the child’s needs, strengths, address the child’s barrier to learning, will set achievable targets and list strategies required to meet them.
 This information will be included on a Pupil Passport.

 All class teachers take responsibility for ensuring that the needs of learners are met.
-All staff within school are experienced and skilled in differentiating work to meet the needs of individual children.
+All staff within school are experienced and skilled in adapting work to meet the needs of individual children.
 All class teachers ensure that they know the needs of the children within their class, each child’s strengths and weaknesses and can therefore accommodate these needs.
 Class teachers will also take the responsibility for ensuring that the classroom environment is suitable for the children within their class.
-All staff have a bank of resources within their classroom that consists of concrete maths equipment, number mats, word mats etc. Staff also have access to more specialised resources such as coloured overlays, pencil grips, ICT etc where necessary.
-For children that may still be experiencing difficulties after having additional provision provided by the school, the support of external agencies will be sought, such as Autism Outreach, ENTRUST Behaviour Support, Speech and Language Therapy etc.
+All staff have a bank of resources within their classroom that consists of concrete maths equipment, number mats, word mats etc. Staff also have access to more specialised resources such as coloured overlays, pencil grips, ICT etc., where necessary.
+For children that may still be experiencing difficulties after having additional provision provided by the school, the support of external agencies will be sought, such as Autism Outreach, ENTRUST Behaviour Support, Speech and Language Therapy and Educational Psychologist support.

 The Senior Leadership Team are responsible for ensuring that all children receive an inclusive education and quality first teaching.
 The SENCO alongside the SLT will oversee SEND provision within the setting.

-All staff have an SEN file within their classroom, with a summary of each child’s academic, SEND and medical needs.
+All staff have an SEND file within their classroom, with a summary of each child’s academic, SEND and medical needs.
 Information about an individual child’s needs is shared with supply staff via Pupil Passports.
 Supply staff are also briefed by SLT or teaching assistants about a child’s specific needs and teaching approaches.

 Regular meetings are held between teaching staff, SLT and the SENCO to discuss progress made by children with SEND and to discuss the provision that children are receiving.

-We seek professional advice from other agencies, such as the Autism Outreach Team, behaviour support team etc. to help us match the curriculum and learning environment to a pupil’s needs.
+We seek professional advice from other agencies, such as the Autism Outreach Team, Behaviour Support Team etc. to help us match the curriculum and learning environment to a pupil’s needs.

 The Head Teacher decides on the budget for special educational needs in consultation with the school governors.
 The Head Teacher and the SENCO regularly review (termly) the special educational needs across the school and make changes if they are needed.
 Resources for pupils with special needs are, as much as possible, met from the school budget.
 A proportion of the budget is used for additional staff to support classes or to support individual children.
 A proportion of the budget is used for physical resources such as writing slopes, writing tools, classroom resources.
 Funding is matched on a need’s basis- as identified by staff within school in conjunction with parents and the child.
 The allocation of the budget may change throughout the year based on changes in pupils needs or resources available.
 If a pupil’s needs are more complex and it is felt that additional funding is needed to meet his or her needs this will be discussed with parents at the regular review meetings and consideration will be given to making an application for an Education Health and Care plan needs assessment.
 If parents agree, then the school will work in partnership with parents to apply to the local authority for extra funding.